The Round Curse: Why Amigurumi Spirals Twist and Jog

 THE "JOG" IN THE MATRIX: WHY COLOR STRIPES NEVER LINE UP PERFECTLY

-The most visible symptom of the Round Curse is the "Jog."
-This is the ugly step that appears when you change from a blue shirt to green pants in a continuous spiral.
+The most glaring byproduct of the helix structure is the "Jog."
+This is that distinct, awkward step that breaks the clean line whenever you transition from a blue shirt down to green pants in a continuous spiral pattern.

-Because you are working in a spiral, the new color starts on top of the old color, but the old color is still "running" next to it.
-It looks like a split level house.
-There is no way to eliminate this entirely in a spiral without breaking the spiral mechanics.
-This is why so many patterns put a backpack, a tail, or long hair on the back of the doll.
-They are literally covering up the architectural flaw of the medium.
+The Height Discrepancy.
+Because the rounds flow continuously without a clean break, the new yarn color sits directly on top of the old color while the old color is still running a step below it.
+It functions exactly like a split-level floor.
+There is no mathematical way to eliminate this jog inside a true spiral without breaking the continuous mechanics of the stitch.
+This explains why so many animal patterns strategically place a backpack, a tail, a cape, or long hair right on the spine of the character, it is a clever design trick to conceal the structural seam of the medium.

 THE "GOOD SIDE" SYNDROME: WHY SOCIAL MEDIA PHOTOS ARE LYING TO YOU

 I call this the "Influencer Angle."
-When you see a pristine amigurumi on Pinterest, you are seeing a carefully curated lie.
+Whenever you see a pristine, mathematically perfect amigurumi figure on Pinterest or Instagram, you are looking at a highly curated presentation.

 BREAKING THE SPIRAL: THE PROS AND CONS OF "JOINED ROUNDS"